 - Hire workers

-If you’ve been working as a full-time freelancer, making a good living and impressing clients with your skills, you might be wondering why you even have to bother forming an LLC, or any other formal business entity, for that matter.
+If you’ve been working as a full-time freelancer, making a good living and impressing clients with your skills, you might be wondering why you should bother forming an LLC, or any other formal business entity, for that matter.

 It’s Simple to Run Your Business!

-LLCs are easy to run.
-In fact, they’re actually surprisingly simple.
-If you were to create a corporation, you must hold and document regular and special shareholder meetings in order to do business.
-Not so with an LLC.
+When you create a corporation, you must hold and document regular and special shareholder meetings in order to do business.
+Not true with an LLC.
 Told you, it’s so much easier!

 As the name implies, a limited liability company will provide you with limited liability.
 This means that you won’t be held personally responsible for paying:

-- LLC business debts that you haven’t personally guaranteed, including most routine bills for supplies and equipment
+- LLC business debts that you haven’t personally guaranteed, including most routine bills for supplies and equipment.

-- Injuries (not covered adequately by insurance) that are suffered by people who are hurt by your LLC’s business activities
+- Injuries (not covered adequately by insurance) that are suffered by people who are hurt by your LLC’s business activities.

 Here’s what you need to know about taxes and LLCs: